RESES Digital Workshops

-Below are two of our favourite examples of ecological design in action, showing which design principles were used in their creation.
+Below are two of our favourite examples of permaculture design in action, showing which design principles were used in their creation.
 You are welcome to peruse and get inspired!

 In a residential Portland neighbourhood, neighbours were complaining of noise, speeding, and abandoned cars.
 After meetings and workshops facilitated by the organisation City Repair, the community decided to paint a giant sunflower in the intersection.
 The painting involved residents of all ages and backgrounds, with street performers playing music and a general air of celebration in honour of reclaiming a historic neighbourhood!
 Over 700 interviews with residents suggest that the community experiences more happiness, health and safety because of the repair!
 Learn More Here.

-This project shows the following ecological design principles in action:
+This project shows the following permaculture design principles in action:

 -